aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a name="0x1_fungible_asset_EMINT_REF_AND_STORE_MISMATCH"></a>

-The mint ref and the store do not match.
+The mint ref and the the store do not match.

 <pre><code><b>const</b> <a href="fungible_asset.md#0x1_fungible_asset_EMINT_REF_AND_STORE_MISMATCH">EMINT_REF_AND_STORE_MISMATCH</a>: u64 = 7;